 Task Force on Race and Social Justice

-In 2019, we convened a Task Force on Race and Social Justice to reexamine our efforts and recommit ourselves to this work.
-The Task Force spent nearly a year meeting with members of the SP2’s community, identifying our strengths and challenges in the areas of race and social justice.
+The Task Force on Race and Social Justice was convened between March 2019 and December 2019 to reexamine our efforts and recommit ourselves to this work.
+The Task Force met with members of the SP2 community, identifying our strengths and challenges in the areas of race and social justice.
 This work culminated in a series of recommendations and goals for improving the School’s structure and leadership, school climate, training, curriculum, and admissions and financial aid.
 In fall 2020, the Standing Committee on Race and Social Justice was established with faculty, staff, and students from each of the five degree programs to provide the infrastructure to develop and steer the plan for implementing SP2’s inclusion goals.

 Diversity, Equity, and Inclusion for Students

-Our students join us from around the world, bringing with them a host of identities and lived experiences, and embodying SP2’s commitment to anti-racism, anti-oppression, intersectionality, inclusion, diversity, and social justice.
+Our students join us from around the world, bringing with them a host of perspectives, lived experiences, and embodying SP2’s commitment to anti-racism, anti-oppression, intersectionality, inclusion, diversity in its various forms, and social justice.
 During their time here they engage in innovative research and meaningful fieldwork, striving every day to make lasting change and meaningful impact in Philadelphia and beyond.

 “A central imperative for social work, policy, and practice is the fundamental need to think inclusively about the individuals, groups, and communities these disciplines will affect most.
 We are resolute in our intention to educate students of social policy and practice to embrace diversity and intersectionality in all its dimensions, and to create cutting-edge scholarship that enables our field to more effectively promote social justice.”